 My beautiful little girl was born and when her teeth came out at ten months old they looked great.
 However, during her first two years she was always getting severe ear infections.
 They were so severe that my normally cool pediatrician would make the most horrified face when he would look in her ear.
 She probably got 4 antibiotics in her first year to clear these horrible ear infections.
 It was suggested that we put in grommets for her.
 I was too scared of putting my daughter under general anesthesia.

 Within a month or two of her new teeth erupting… the one in a million white spots were there.
 My dentist said this is the perfect place for cavities so I needed to be careful.
 Aalz hardly eats chocolates/candy and she eats a pretty healthy diet.

 At 22 months old her teeth were now black from cavities that somehow found their way into her teeth.
 One tooth started to disappear as the enamel would literally scratch off and she started to complain about pain.
-I did not want to have to put her under general anesthesia (especially so soon after putting her under general anesthesia for grommets) so I consulted with three dentists who all told me that she needs to fix her teeth up under anesthesia immediately because besides pain she could get an abscess on her permanent teeth.
+I did not want to have to put her under general anesthesia (especially so soon after putting her under general anesthesia for grommets), so I consulted with three dentists who all told me that she needed to fix her teeth up under anesthesia immediately because, besides pain she could get an abscess on her permanent teeth.
 Hearing that her permanent teeth could also have the same fate I immediately scheduled the procedure.
-You can read this post to see exactly how the operation went as well as our toddlers horrible experience going under General Anesthesia.